Matrix product state approximations to quantum states of low energy variance: Gaussian energy distribution

 The scaling of Eq. \eqref{eq:BEsca} is tight up to constant factors.
 For a specific example matching the bound, consider $N$ independent random coin tosses with equal probability, so that the probability of $k$ tails is (see Fig. \ref{fig:binomial})

 Let $N$ be odd.
 Then, for $\frac{1}{2}N \ge x \ge \frac{1}{2}(N-1)$,

 Choosing e.g. $x=\frac{1}{2}(N-\frac{1}{2})$ means the lower bound is $\Omega(\sigma^{-1})=\Omega(N^{-1/2})$.

 Importantly, there are product states on spin systems with exactly Eq. \eqref{eq:binom} as the energy distribution.
 A trivial example is the state $\bigotimes_i^N \ket{+}_i$ with a non-interacting Hamiltonian $H=\sum_i \sigma_{Z,i}$.
-However, it also appears in certain Hamiltonians with strong interactions, such as the model considered in \cite{Schecter_2019}, in which the product state has support on a $\mathcal{O}(N)$ number of eigenstates called \emph{quantum scars} \cite{Turner_2018,AlvaroScars}.
+Additionally, it also appears in certain Hamiltonians with strong interactions, such as the model considered in \cite{Schecter_2019}, in which the product state has support on a $\mathcal{O}(N)$ number of eigenstates called \emph{quantum scars} \cite{Turner_2018,AlvaroScars}.
+These models are counterexamples to the generic case assumed in \cite{Banuls_2020}.
+In Sec.~\ref{sec:ETH}, we restrict to ETH Hamiltonians, and explain how in those generic cases these counterexamples are not present.